 You can tell this cake is made from scratch, making it extra delicious.
 But nobody will ever guess it’s gluten-free.

-Since there are a few steps I’ve made a visual tutorial for you all.
+Since there are a few steps I’ve made a visual tutorial for you with step by step photos.
 I hope it is helpful!

-1. In the bowl of a food processor, process the flours and powdered sugar together until smooth, about 30 seconds.
+1. In the bowl of a food processor, process the gluten-free flour and powdered sugar together until smooth, about 30 seconds.

 2. Sift the flour/powdered sugar mixture into a bowl and set aside.